Healthcare Business Review

 Surgeries: To accommodate both the increasing number of patients requiring surgery, as well as to accommodate for urgent surgical cases (SCCA and Melanoma), I have access to Operating rooms as well as Minor procedure rooms for a total of 2 days per week.
 Such flexibility allows me to minimize the delay between referral and surgical excision of the tumors, between 72 hours to 1 week maximum.

-To minimize the interval between diagnosis and treatment, a direct line of communication between referring physicians and my office is necessary
+To minimize the interval between diagnosis and treatment, a direct line of communication between referring physicians and my office is necessary.

 Surgical Pathology: One of the challenges of advanced cancerous lesions in the Head and Neck region is obtaining clear margins BEFORE the patient goes back home, sometimes hours away.
 At Adirondack Health I work closely with our Surgical Pathologist who is always present during my surgery days.
 It allows me to obtain Frozen Sections on my surgical specimens (for SCCA and BCCA).
 When Clear surgical margins are obtained, I can proceed immediately with the constructive part of the procedure.
 Because of my training I am able to offer my patients a wide range of reconstructive options, from Primary Closure to Skin Grafts to more complex local and regional flaps.